 The dining room and lounge are also suitable for activities requiring a large working area such as Arts, crafts or drama workshops.
 A state of the Art Smart TV and & Home Cinema system (Including Blu-Ray player) in the lounge is available to show images and videos of the days activities, access the internet or play music through the docking station.

 The Chapel/Old schoolhouse is now a multi-purpose hall, which is often used for concerts, and plays by Music and Drama based groups.

-Our mother and daughter housekeeping team create a homely feeling providing wholesome meals in our state of the art modern kitchen which includes an Oven & Grill, Food Warmer, Microwave, fridges and freezer plus hot water boiler for instant hot drinks.
-Energy levels are kept topped up with many asking for seconds, thirds and sometimes more with the traditional Roast Dinner and Kay's Apple Crumble perennial favourites.
+Our housekeeping team create a homely feeling providing wholesome meals in our state of the art modern kitchen which includes an Oven & Grill, Food Warmer, Microwave, fridges and freezer plus hot water boiler for instant hot drinks.
+Energy levels are kept topped up with many asking for seconds, thirds and sometimes more with the traditional Roast Dinner and Cheryl's Apple Crumble perennial favourites.
 Menus are set using healthy ingredients with no deep fat fryer to be seen.
 All dietary needs can be catered for and with prior arrangement personalised menus can be set.

 There are separate changing rooms and hot showers for both groups and leaders for those taking part in outdoor activities.